 Local Government Areas

-2023 Local Government Areas are now available.
-Details of changes since 2021 can be found in the history of changes section of this page.
+2024 Local Government Areas are now available.
+The 2024 LGA boundaries are unchanged from the 2023 boundaries.
+Details of changes since 2021 can be found in the history of changes section.

 Local Government Areas are an ABS Mesh Block approximation of gazetted local government boundaries as defined by each state and territory.
 ABS approximations of administrative boundaries do not match official legal boundaries and should only be used for statistical purposes.